 Interested?
 Drop me a line and reel me in.

 (pronounced Rother-rem – the ‘h’ in ‘ham’ is silent).

 City: Sydney, Australia.

 Myers-Briggs Personality: INTJ.

-- Serial course taker (copywriting and digital marketing).
+- Serial course taker (copywriting, digital marketing, UI design, web design)

 A few of my favourite things: